 Revenue tracking sheets tell you how much revenue each client is bringing in.
-It is also a great goal setting tool!
-By tracking how many cleanings you are doing a week, you can set goals each month of how many cleanings you have.
+It is also a great goal-setting tool!
+By tracking how many cleanings you are doing a week, you can set goals each month for how many cleanings you have.
 If you know you cleaned 10 homes a week, set a goal to clean 15 the next.
 Each month you can watch the number of clients increase and your revenue!
 It is quite fun 🙂

 Review Cleaning Times